ppwwyyxx/OpenPano/README.md

   But it's slower because it needs to perform pairwise matches.

 + __translation mode__.
 Simply stitch images together by affine transformation.
-  It works when camera performs pure translation.
+  It works when camera performs pure translation and scene points are roughly at the same depth.
 It also requires ordered input.

 Some options you may care:
 + __FOCAL_LENGTH__: focal length of your camera in [35mm equivalent](https://en.wikipedia.org/wiki/35_mm_equivalent_focal_length).
 Only useful in cylinder mode.